Skip to content

 Example (updateBatchById with specified batch size):

-// Assume a list of User entity objects for batch update with batch size 1
+// Assume a collection of User entity objects for batch update with specified batch size of 1

 List<User> users = Arrays.asList(